 3. THE CHOICES

 Fundamentally then, doubt is a process that should bring us closer to God, rather than the reverse.
-By actively confronting these types of thoughts, analysing their causes and looking for answers, can provide us with positive results.
+Actively confronting these types of thoughts, analysing their causes and looking for answers, can provide us with positive results.
 They offer the means for achieving ever stronger belief and faith.
 And that in turn strengthens the purpose and contentment in life we can access through the practise of Christianity.
 That is, we get to receive exactly what faith offers each of us.

-I have endeavoured in the articles following this one, in the little subsection titled “Dealing with doubts”, to offer guidance on dealing with doubts applicable to:
+I have tried in the articles following this one, in the little subsection titled “Dealing with doubts”, to offer guidance on dealing with doubts applicable to:

 Answers simply do need to be found as and when doubts arise.
 Obviously this requires some work on our part.
 But, do not think that it is beyond you!
 It is common for each of us to be tempted with that thought at times too.